NOOGAtoday City Guide Live Banner

 Photo provided by @sleepyheadchatt

-☕ Coffee + tea shops
+☕ Coffee shops

-Sleepyhead Coffee, 735 Broad St. | Grab a cup of coffee + a vegan housemade pastry to get your day going — always be on the lookout for a new donut and latte flavor.
+Sleepyhead Coffee, 735 Broad St. + 2602 E. Main St. | Grab a cup of coffee + a vegan housemade pastry to get your day going — always be on the lookout for a new donut and latte flavor.

-Oaks Coffee House, 2916 Silverdale Rd. | This coffee house offers several vegan options, with dishes like the breakfast plate and a patty melt where vegan sausage can be requested.
+Oaks Coffee House, 2916 Silverdale Rd. | This spot offers several vegan options, with dishes like the breakfast plate and a patty melt where vegan sausage can be requested.

-Mean Mug, Locations vary | Check out this popular spot that has superfood lattes + vegan and vegetarian-friendly food options like a tofu breakfast plate and burrito.
+Mean Mug Coffeehouse, locations vary | Check out this popular spot that has superfood lattes + vegan and vegetarian-friendly food options like a tofu breakfast plate and burrito.

 Milk and Honey, 135 N. Market St. | Not only does this restaurant offer non-dairy alternatives, but you can make several dishes vegan.
-Try this: Curry cauliflower bowl with quinoa, sweet potato, sautéed veggies + curry roasted cauliflower.
+Try this: Curry cauliflower bowl with quinoa, sweet potato, sauteed veggies + curry roasted cauliflower.

-Be Caffeinated, Locations vary | Take your cup of coffee with various milk alternatives + pair it with a vegan pastry from Poppytons Patisserie.
+Be Caffeinated, locations vary | Take your cup of coffee with various milk alternatives + pair it with a vegan pastry from Poppytons Patisserie.

-Buenos Dias Coffee Cafe, 802 Chickamauga Ave. | This Mexican-inspired cafe offers vegan options for certain menu items such as the chocolate waffle topped with fruit + drizzled in chocolate sauce.
+Buenos Dias Coffee Cafe, 802 Chickamauga Ave., Rossville, GA | This Mexican-inspired cafe offers vegan options for certain menu items such as the chocolate waffle topped with fruit + drizzled in chocolate sauce.

-Stone Cup Cafe, 208 Frazier Ave. | Try out this spot’s wide menu.
+Stone Cup Cafe, 208 Frazier Ave. | Try out this spot’s wide menu like the hummus wrap.
+Pro tip: Look for the special markings on items that you can request to be vegan.

 NOOGAtoday | Final girl vegan